 We found these PEDIGREE® POUCH Meaty Ground Dinner with Beef, Hearty Chicken/Beef, Bacon & Cheese are the perfect grab and go meal for our dogs.
-They carry them at Walmart in the dog food aisle.
+They carry them at Walmart in the dog food aisle and you can also order them on Amazon.
 Both of our dogs LOVE them and they make for a quick and easy pre-portioned meal that we can take along, mess-free in the car.
 We keep these in our camper too and we never have to worry about spilled dog food or attracting wild animals with an open bag of dog food.
 They come in an 8 and 18 count packages in a variety of flavors.
 Just tear off the top and dump it in their bowl.

 Our bigger dog, Max loves the PEDIGREE® Dry Complete Nutrition Chicken as well and we love using the PEDIGREE® pouches as a topper on his dry food to make it a little more interesting for him!
 Interestingly enough we started our little puppy Maddie on puppy food and we couldn’t keep her away from Max’s PEDIGREE® Dry Complete Nutrition Chicken dog food so we have transitioned her over to that completely now.
 She loves it!
 Between the PEDIGREE® pouches and PEDIGREE® Dry Complete Nutrition Chicken dog food we are able to give our dogs the quality they deserve at a price that keeps us within our budget.